nxadm/rakudo-pkg/README.md

 [![Build Status](https://travis-ci.org/nxadm/rakudo-pkg.svg?branch=master)](https://travis-ci.org/nxadm/rakudo-pkg)

+**If you're an end-user looking for native Rakudo Linux packages, you'll find them here: https://github.com/nxadm/rakudo-pkg/releases**

+**See the "About the packages" info below for more information**

 ## About the packages
 The packages are minimalistic by design: they don't run any pre/post scripts and all the files are installed in /opt/rakudo.
 You'll have to add